cspr-rad/kairos-spec/src/spec.typ

 - *[tag:F01-03]* Withdrawing a valid amount from the user's L2 account should be possible without the intermediary operator of the system
-- *[tag:F01-04]* Withdrawing a valid amount from the user's L2 account should only succeed if the user has signed the withdraw transaction
+- *[tag:F01-04]* Withdrawing a valid amount from the user's L2 account should only succeed if the user has signed the withdrawal transaction
 - *[tag:F01-05]* Withdrawing a valid amount from another user's L2 account should not be possible
-- *[tag:F01-06]* When a user submits a withdraw request, the request cannot be used more than one time without the user's approval
+- *[tag:F01-06]* When a user submits a withdrawal request, the request cannot be used more than one time without the user's approval

 === Transfer Tokens Within the L2 System

-- *[tag:F02-00]* Transfering an amount of `CSPR tokens`, where `user's L2 account balance >= tokens > MIN_AMOUNT` should be accounted correctly
+- *[tag:F02-00]* Transfering an amount of `CSPR tokens`, where `user's L2 account balance >= tokens > MIN_AMOUNT` should be accounted for correctly
 - *[tag:F02-01]* Transfering an amount of `CSPR tokens`, where `tokens < MIN_AMOUNT` should not be executed at all
 - *[tag:F02-02]* Transfering an amount of `CSPR tokens`, where `tokens > user's L2
    account balance` should not be possible
 - *[tag:F02-03]* Transfering a valid amount to another user that does not have a registered L2 account yet should be possible.
-- *[tag:F02-04]* Transfering a valid amount to another user sbould only succeed if the user owning the funds has signed the transfer transaction
+- *[tag:F02-04]* Transfering a valid amount to another user should only succeed if the user owning the funds has signed the transfer transaction
 - *[tag:F02-05]* When a user submits a transfer request, the request cannot be used more than one time without the user's approval

 === Query Account Balances

-- *[tag:F03-00]* A user should be able to see its L2 account balance immediately when it's queried through the CLI
+- *[tag:F03-00]* A user should be able to see their L2 account balance immediately when it's queried through the CLI
 - *[tag:F03-01]* Anyone should be able to obtain any L2 account balances when querying the CLI or API